-The Department of Nuclear Safety and Security (NS) formulates and implements the IAEA's nuclear safety and security programme, which encompasses the Agency's activities to protect people and the environment from radiation exposure, and responds to the safety and security related needs of its Member States.
+The Department of Nuclear Safety and Security (NS) formulates and implements the IAEA's nuclear safety and security programme, which encompasses the Agency's activities to protect people and the environment from radiation exposure, and responds to the needs of its Member States related to nuclear safety and nuclear security.

-The Safety and Security Coordination Section (SSCS) is in the Office of the Deputy Director General, Head of the Department of Nuclear Safety and Security.
-The mission of the SSCS is to ensure technical consistency and coordination between the IAEA's activities under the nuclear, radiation, transport and waste safety and nuclear security programmes.
-The Section comprises three units: Safety and Security Publications; Programme and Policy; and Knowledge Networks.
+The Office of Safety and Security Coordination (NSOC) is located in the Office of the Deputy Director General, Head of the Department of Nuclear Safety and Security.
+Its mission is to ensure the technical consistency and effective coordination of the IAEA’s activities in the nuclear, radiation, transport and waste safety and nuclear security programmes.
+The Office comprises three Sections:

 Nuclear Security of Materials Outside of Regulatory Control Section

-The Nuclear Security of Materials Outside of Regulatory Control Section is responsible for activities that assist States in establishing and maintaining nuclear security systems and measures for the prevention and detection of, and response to, nuclear and other radioactive material outside of regulatory control.
-These activities include developing nuclear security guidance that is consistent with the relevant binding and non-binding international legal instruments, as well as providing assistance, upon request, to States in implementing the nuclear security framework.
-In addition to the development of nuclear security guidance, the Section provides evaluation and assessment services, education and training activities, develops methodologies, and assists in security upgrades relating to nuclear and radioactive material detection and response capabilities.
-The Section organizes a large number of evaluation missions, training courses and workshops, and convenes technical meetings for methodology development.
+The Nuclear Security of Materials outside of Regulatory Control Section is responsible for activities that assist States in establishing and maintaining nuclear security systems and measures for the prevention and detection of, and response to, nuclear and other radioactive material outside of regulatory control.
+These activities include developing nuclear security guidance that is consistent with the relevant binding and non-binding international legal instruments for dealing with nuclear and other radioactive material outside of regulatory control, as well as providing assistance, upon request, to States in implementing the nuclear security framework.
+In addition to the development of nuclear security guidance, the Section provides evaluation and assessment services and education and training activities, develops methodologies, and assists in security upgrades relating to nuclear and radioactive material detection and response capabilities.
+In so doing, the Section organizes a large number of evaluation missions, training courses and workshops and convenes technical meetings for methodology development.

 Nuclear Security of Materials and Facilities Section

-The Nuclear Security of Materials and Facilities Section is responsible for activities related to establishing and sustaining nuclear security systems for nuclear and other radioactive material in use, storage, during transport, and for associated facilities.
-These activities include developing nuclear security guidance consistent with relevant binding and non-binding international legal instruments, as well as assisting Member States in implementing the nuclear security framework.
-The Section provides evaluation and assessment services, such as the International Physical Protection Advisory Service, education and training, develops methodologies and assists security upgrades relating to nuclear and other radioactive material and associated facilities and transport.
+The Nuclear Security of Materials and Facilities Section is responsible for activities related to establishing and sustaining nuclear security systems for nuclear and other radioactive material in use, storage and during transport, and for associated facilities.
+These activities include developing nuclear security guidance consistent with relevant binding and non-binding international legal instruments in the area of regulation, assessment, protection, transport, accounting and control of nuclear and other radioactive material and security culture, as well as assisting Member States in implementing the nuclear security framework.
+The Section provides evaluation and assessment services, such as the International Physical Protection Advisory Service, and education and training, develops methodologies and assists security upgrades relating to nuclear and other radioactive material and associated facilities and transport.
 The Section also provides assistance to Member States in enhancing regulatory frameworks for nuclear security.
-The Section organizes evaluation missions, training courses and workshops, and convenes technical meetings for methodology development.
+In so doing, the Section organizes a large number of evaluation missions, training courses and workshops and convenes technical meetings for methodology development.

 Information Management Section